nancygjini/nancygjini/README.md

 My academic background includes a Bachelor of Science in Econometrics and Operations Research and another in Economic and Business Economics, both from Erasmus University Rotterdam.
 During my undergraduate studies, I focused on courses including Advanced Econometrics, Time Series Analysis, Markov Processes, and Simulation, which laid the foundation for my interest in data science and applied mathematics.

 ## Projects
-I have uploaded the code for my Bachelor's Thesis on multivariate GARCH models, which can be found here: [BSc Thesis](https://github.com/nancygjini/BSc-Thesis)
+I have uploaded the code for my Bachelor's Thesis on residual-based diagnostic tests for multivariate GARCH models, which can be found here: [BSc Thesis](https://github.com/nancygjini/BSc-Thesis)

 ## Skills
 - **R**: Expert in statistical analysis, data manipulation, and creating insightful visualizations.
 Comfortable with advanced statistical modeling and working with large datasets.